Excitation factors for horizonless compact objects: long-lived modes, echoes, and greybody factors: Introduction

 In parallel with QNM-based analyses, an alternative line of investigation has emerged, focusing on BH greybody factors (GFs)~\cite{Oshita:2022pkc,Oshita:2023cjz,Okabayashi:2024qbz}—real, frequency-dependent functions describing the tunneling probability through the BH effective potential~\cite{Hawking:1975vcx}.
 GFs have been shown to capture the spectral amplitude of the ringdown at frequencies above the fundamental mode~\cite{Oshita:2022pkc,Oshita:2023cjz,Rosato:2024arw,Okabayashi:2024qbz}, to remain robust under small deformations of the system, and to make contact with quantities that can be expressed as QNM superpositions, even in the presence of spectral instabilities~\cite{Rosato:2024arw,Oshita:2024fzf}.

 In this work we focus on the ringdown of ultracompact, horizonless objects, often referred to as BH mimickers or exotic compact objects (ECOs)~\cite{Cardoso:2019rvt,Maggio:2021ans,Maggio:2020jml,Bambi:2025wjx}.
 It has been shown that, if the remnant is sufficiently compact~\cite{Cardoso:2016rao,Cardoso:2016oxy,Cardoso:2017cqb}, the prompt ringdown signal following the merger is universal, since it is governed by the local structure of the effective potential of null geodesics.
 Putative near-horizon structures, which can be modeled in terms of a reflectivity coefficient at the object’s surface~\cite{Mark:2017dnq,Maggio:2017ivp}, show up only at late times in the form of repeated and modulated GW echoes~\cite{Cardoso:2016rao,Cardoso:2016oxy,Abedi:2016hgu,Cardoso:2017cqb,Abedi:2016hgu}.
-The time delay between echoes depends on the compactness, while the relative amplitude of successive echoes encodes the reflectivity.
+These echoes involved long-lived QNMs and for a fully relativistic and observationally relevant example of a binary-merger of ultra-compact horizonless objects, see Ref.~\cite{Siemonsen:2024snb}.The time delay between echoes depends on the compactness, while the relative amplitude of successive echoes encodes the reflectivity.
 Recently, it was further demonstrated that signals from ECOs also develop a late-time tail coinciding with that of BHs~\cite{Rosato:2025rtr}.
+From a broader perspective, the long-lived modes discussed here are closely analogous to cavity modes in leaking optical resonators~\cite{Lalanne:2018, Sheikh:2022cud}, providing a natural language for studying resonant scattering in open systems.

 Several models of ECOs have been investigated over the years, including wormholes~\cite{Visser:1995cc}, constant-reflectivity ECOs~\cite{Maggio:2017ivp,Mark:2017dnq,Maggio:2020jml}, and objects with Boltzmann reflectivity~\cite{Oshita:2019sat}.
 Here we provide an analytical and numerical characterization of the QNMs excitation for ECOs.
 Quasinormal excitation factors (QNEFs)~\cite{Leaver:1986gd,Berti:2006wq,Silva:2024ffz} encode a universal, initial-data–independent measure of the relative excitation of QNMs, arising from the poles of the Green’s function that propagates small perturbations of the geometry.
 QNEFs do not depend on the perturbation details; when combined with knowledge of the initial data they yield the quasinormal excitation coefficients, which quantify the actual QNM content of a waveform given a specific source.